devbookhq/devbook-extension/README.md

 For uploading extension's search data into Devbook's search engine, use [Devbook Extension Admin API](https://github.com/DevbookHQ/devbook-extension-admin-node).

+We're starting with a minimal example and will gradually add more ways how extensions can interact with Devbook.

 ## Installation
 ```
 npm install @devbookhq/extension